Igwisi Hills: Geology

-The Igwisi hills are formed by three tuff cones formed in the middle of the Tanzania craton.
+The Igwisi hills are formed by three tuff cones situated in the middle of the Tanzania craton.
 They are 70 m above the landscape with a karst morphology and craters covered with grass, on a low ridge that may be the product of early eruptive stages.
 The northeastern hill has two craters, one with a breach from which a 500 m long lava flow originates, probably formed when a lava lake in the crater escaped through a breach.
 The central volcano has a lava coulee and a tephra cone in its crater.
 Craters have diameters of 200–400 m.
 The total volume of these cones is less than 0.001 km3.
 Weak pyroclastic activity probably accompanied the eruptive activity.
 Presumably, low intensity explosive activity built the cones, starting from the northeast cone and ending with the southwest cone.
 Afterwards, lava flows were generated.

 The Igwisi Hills are the only places in the world where possible kimberlite lava flows have been found, in form of calcite-olivine lavas.
 Kimberlite tuffs are also found, a rare species which is very susceptible to erosion.
 True kimberlites are usually very old eruptive rocks, consequently any subsurface volcanic structure has long since been eroded away.
 These kimberlites were erupted in a fairly nonexplosive fashion.
 Not all researchers agree that these lavas are kimberlites, however, with the low alkali content being cited as a difference although the Benfontein "kimberlites" share this property with the Igwisi hills ones.
 If the Igwisi Hills aren't true kimberlites, the next youngest would be the 32.3 ± 2.2 Ma Kundelungu plateau pipes in the Democratic Republic of Congo.